EarthmanMuons/spellout/CONTRIBUTING.md

 ## Testing Conventions

-RustOps Blueprint follows standard Rust testing conventions, which includes:
+spellout follows standard Rust testing conventions, which includes:

 - **Unit tests:** Located alongside the source code files they test.
 Unit tests focus on individual functions or modules and should be placed in the same